valory-xyz/optimus-quickstart/README.md

 - Optimism
 - Base

-By default, the agent will be active on all three chains.
-But, its activity could be directed to a subset of chains only, should the user to choose so during runtime.
+By default, the agent will be active on Mode.
+But, its activity could be directed to any subset of the three chains available, should the user to choose so during runtime.
 This setting can be subsequently changed by the user in a successive run.

 **Supported DEXs:**